A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Review of theoretical methods

 \subsection{The classical-map approach to WDM calculations}

-There is a long history of attempts to use classical ``statistical'' potentials that mimic quantum effects for use with classical simulations to obtain the properties of quantum systems~\cite{Filinov2004}.
-The classical-map approach developed by the present author and Perrot~\cite{prl1} falls into this group, although motivated entirely by DFT ideas.
+Attempts to use classical ``statistical'' potentials that mimic quantum effects has a long history ~\cite{Filinov2004}.
+The classical-map (Cmap) approach developed by the present author and Perrot~\cite{prl1} was motivated entirely by DFT ideas.

-In our discussion of the NPA model, we noted that a fully non-local ion-ion XC-functional needed to reduce the ion-ion many-body problem could be internally generated within the calculation itself using classical statistical mechanics.
-This means that, given an accurate mapping of quantum electrons into a statistically equivalent classical Coulomb fluid, then the fully non-local XC-functionals needed for reducing the electron many-body problem could also be generated internally, within the calculation itself.
-Furthermore, the whole calculation can be done using only classical statistical mechanics, without recourse to the heavier machinery of quantum statistical mechanics and quantum kinetics.
-That is, CMap calculations for WDM are even more rapid and economical than NPA calculations.
+We noted that a fully non-local ion-ion XC-functional that is needed to reduce the ion-ion many-body problem could be internally generated within the calculation itself, using classical statistical mechanics.
+This means, given an accurate mapping of quantum electrons into a statistically equivalent classical Coulomb fluid, then the fully non-local XC-functionals needed for reducing the electron many-body problem could also be generated.
+Furthermore, the whole calculation reduces to classical statistical mechanics, avoiding the heavier machinery of quantum-statistical mechanics.

 The current state of the classical map (CMap) approach is that it is quite successful in dealing with the normal uniform electron fluid (UEF) at zero to finite $T$, at any electron density $\bar{n}$ and spin polarization $\zeta$.
-The method can be justified using density functional theory.
-Briefly, what has been established~\cite{PDWXC,prl1,prl2,SandipDufty13, Bredow15,hug02,cdw-N-rep19,LiuWuCHNC14,lfc1-dw19} is that the PDFs of a classical fluid (consisting of classical electrons interacting via a modified Coulomb interaction) become equal to that of the quantum UEF at the given density and temperature, if the temperature $T_{cf}$ of the classical fluid is chosen such that the XC-energy of the classical fluid is equal to the XC- energy of the quantum fluid at the corresponding $\bar{n},T$ and $\zeta$.
+The method can be justified using DFT.
+Briefly, what has been established~\cite{PDWXC,prl1,prl2,SandipDufty13, Bredow15,hug02,cdw-N-rep19,LiuWuCHNC14,lfc1-dw19} is that the PDFs of a classical fluid (consisting of classical electrons interacting via a Coulomb-like interaction) become equal to that of the quantum UEF at the given $\bar{n}, T, \zeta$, if the temperature $T_{cf}$ of the classical fluid is chosen such that the XC-energy of the classical Coulomb fluid is equal to the XC- energy of the quantum fluid at the corresponding $\bar{n},T,$ and $\zeta$.

-At the time when the classical-map approach was developed, no data for the XC-free energy of the UEF at finite-$T$ were available.
-Hence the classical-fluid temperature $T_{cf}$ at $T = 0$ was evaluated using the $T = 0$ XC-energy.
+At the time when the classical-map approach was developed, finite-$T$ $F_{xc}$ data for the UEF were not available.
+Hence the classical-fluid temperature $T_{cf}$ at $T$ = 0 was evaluated using the $T$ = 0 XC-energy.
 This was named $T_q$, and the classical-fluid temperature $T_{cf}$ at finite-$T$ was estimated using the ansatz